keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Multi-AZ feature allows for high availability across availability zones and not regions.
 - During a failover, the recovered former primary becomes the new secondary and the promoted secondary becomes primary.
 Once the original DB is recovered, there will be a sync process kicked off where the two DBs mirror each other once to sync up on the new data that the failed former primary might have missed out on.
 - You can force a failover for a Multi-AZ setup by rebooting the primary instance
+- With a Multi-AZ RDS configuration, backups are taken from the standby.

 ### RDS Read Replicas